Aug 13th, 2006, 04:39 PM

 For early versions of VB (such as VB3) there are working de-compilers (if you can find them!), however most people who ask are looking for a VB5 or VB6 de-compiler, which is what we will discuss here.

-The short version Basically you can't get the source code of compiled VB programs.
+Basically you can't get the source code of compiled VB programs.
 Even with the best tools available, you will spend more time 'fixing' and interpreting what they produce than you would re-writing the program.

 A re-write is often much quicker than writing the original (as you already know how it was structured etc), and if you have time to spare you could try to write it all in a "better" way too.
 The most important thing tho, is to make regular backups of your code files in future - donít lose your work again!

 When you write a program, you use a programming language (like VB) which you can read/write as it is almost in English.